farahmand-m/hadron-collider-machine-learning/week4/README.md

+# Assignment passed!

+For this assignment, I implemented a solution similar to the work of [Lavanya Shukla](https://www.kaggle.com/lavanyashukla01) which uses a fully-connected neural network with 3 hidden layers, all using the ReLU activation function.
+My implementation only makes a few tweaks to the features before training the model.
+So I'm not going to share the source code here.
+You can check out her profile on Kaggle.

 # Week4 assignment

 In this task you have to design a prediction model that is able to discriminate the basetracks beloning to the electromagnetic showers from the background basetracks.
 The goal is to get the best possible score (ROC AUC).